build-on-aws/content/tutorials/managing-high-volume-batch-sqs-eks/index.md

 ## Step 12: Implement Persistent Storage With Amazon EFS

-In this section, you'll enhance your Kubernetes Jobs to use Amazon EFS for persistent storage.
+In this section, we'll enhance your Kubernetes Jobs to use Amazon EFS for persistent storage.
 Building on the previous tutorial at [Designing Scalable and Versatile Storage Solutions on Amazon EKS with the Amazon EFS CSI](https://community.aws/tutorials/eks-with-efs-add-on), where you set up an EFS-based 'StorageClass,' you'll add a Persistent Volume Claim (PVC) to your existing Job manifests.
 Due to the immutable nature of Jobs, you'll also adopt a versioning strategy.
 Instead of updating existing Jobs, you'll create new ones with different names but similar specs, allowing for historical tracking and version management through labels and annotations.

 1. Create a Kubernetes Job manifest file named `update-batch-job.yaml` and paste the following contents.
 Replace the sample value in `image` with your ECR URL.